 In addition to assessing data, programs are required to identify at least one metric from the Educational Master Plan and describe how the program has had an impact on it in the past year, as well as what actions the program will take in the future to continue impacting this metric (I.B.5.06).
 By requiring programs to align their goals with the larger goals of the College, program review has a direct impact on the College's ability to accomplish its mission because the Educational Master Plan flows directly from the mission.
 For example, if a program sets a goal to close the equity gaps in its course success rates, that program goal contributes to the broader Educational Master Goal "Course success rates-decrease equity gaps for disproportionately impacted groups by 40% by 2023-2024, and fully close achievement gaps by 2026-2027" (I.B.5.07).
-The collective efforts of programs working to achieve annual goals will result in the College's mission.
+The collective efforts of programs working to achieve annual goals will result in the College achieving the goals of the Educational Master Plan, and therefore accomplishment of the College's mission.
 Progress on the College's Educational Master Plan goals and annual objectives is evaluated annually on a dashboard (I.B.5.08, I.B.5.09).

 Every three years, each program meets with all three Vice Presidents and the Academic Senate President to engage in dialog about their program data and goals for continuous improvement.
-This conversation includes a review of disaggregated qualitative and quantitative data, as well a discussion of the extent to which the program advances the College's strategic goals and mission as defined in the program review evaluation rubric (I.B.5.10, I.B.5.11).
+This conversation includes a review of disaggregated qualitative and quantitative data, as well a discussion of the extent to which the program advances the College's strategic goals and mission as defined in the program review evaluation rubric (I.B.5.11).